-Our attorneys will not allow Asbestos victims to suffer with financial uncertainty.
-Our nationally experienced Asbestos attorneys understand the precedent for Asbestos-related cases, and can recommend a course of legal action.
+Serling & Abramson attorneys will not allow asbestos victims to suffer from financial uncertainty.
+Our nationally experienced asbestos attorneys understand the precedent for asbestos-related cases and can recommend a course of legal action.

-People can come into contact with asbestos at in their homes, communities or at work.
+People can come into contact with asbestos in their homes, communities, or at work.
 When asbestos-containing products are disturbed, tiny fibers are sent into the air.
 If these fibers are inhaled, they can become lodged in the lungs.
-The body cannot get rid of these fibers, which can eventually cause inflammation, scarring, breathing difficulties and health problems.
+The body cannot get rid of these fibers, which can eventually cause inflammation, scarring, breathing difficulties, and health problems.

-The Environmental Protection Agency, the U.S. Department of Health and the International Agency for Research on Cancer have all concluded that asbestos is a human carcinogen.
-Research shows that asbestos exposure can increase a person's risk of developing meosthelioma and lung cancer.
-Mesothelioma is a rare form of cancer that affects the mesothelium, which is a lining that covers the chest and abdominal cavities.
-Some research also indicates a link between asbestos exposure and other types of cancer, but this information is inconclusive.
+The Environmental Protection Agency, the U.S. Department of Health, and the International Agency for Research on Cancer have all concluded that asbestos is a human carcinogen.
+Research shows that asbestos exposure can increase a person's risk of developing mesothelioma and lung cancer.
+Mesothelioma is a rare form of cancer that affects the mesothelium, a lining that covers the chest and abdominal cavities.
+Research also indicates a link between asbestos exposure and other types of cancer.
 Asbestos can also increase a person's chance of developing:

 - Asbestosis (scarring of the lungs)